raspberrypilearning/networking-lessons/lesson-1/worksheet.md

 ### Testing your network

 1. Connect the two Pis with an Ethernet cable
-1. On the Pi that has the IP address ending `.2`, type:
+1. On the Pi that has the IP address ending `.2` open a terminal from the Accessories menu folder
+1. In the terminal window which opens type:

     ```bash
     ping 192.168.0.3 -c5